Engine Fault Code P0300 Symptoms, Causes, Fixes

 5. Perform compression and leakdown tests.
 This will confirm whether any cylinders are losing compression that may cause misfires

 The most important thing is using the internet and some critical thinking.
 Find other codes present with P0300.
 Determine the meaning of the other code and use that info to diagnose the problems.
-That usually provides the best starting point to diagnose and fix P0300.

 • Spark plugs: $25-500 (assuming all are replaced)